ArinaLou/ArinaLou/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying on Wintec
+- 🔭 I’m currently studying: I'm an undergraduate IT student at the Waikato Institute of Technology.
-- 🌱 I’m currently learning IT
+- 🌱 I speak: Chinese.
-- 😄 I'm currently Software Tester
+- 😄 My current role: I'm working as a Software Tester.
--  I speak Chinese
+- 🎵 Interests: I enjoy Music and Sports.
--  I like Music and Sports
+- 🤗 Personality: I am kind and approachable.
--  I am kindly
+- 🎮 Career aspirations: I am interested in pursuing a career in Software Development or Game Development.
--  I would like do Software or any job about game Developer
+- 💻 Skills: I am proficient in HTML, CSS, Java, C#, and Python.
--  I know the pargram code of software (HTML, CSS, Java, C#)
+- 📫 How to reach me: Email me at loumenting0205@gmail.com

--  How to reach me: loumenting0205@gmail.com
+-
 <!--
 **ArinaLou/ArinaLou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.